KTH/course-survey-integration-api/README.md

 ## Development

-In this project we use Test Driven Development (TDD) when possible.
+In this project we use Test Driven Development (TDD).
+Testing manually is both confusing and prone to errors.
+Also, local invocations of funcitons won't provide a proper context object which limits what kind of tests you can implement.
 This requires you to write each test before you implement the code.

 ```sh
 npm run test